Save Oahu Hawaii is a movement we must embrace to

 The Ahaui Malama I Ka Lohaki help out scientists with resource management practices.
 They include both Hawaiians and Non-Hawaiians so lend them a hand and keep our precious native species and ecosystems around.

-foster conservation to coastal and marine environments, get involved
+They do things to foster conservation to coastal and marine habitats, get involved

 with the Hanauma Bay Education Program (specifically with their mission